Doctor0Evil/csv-render/docs/rfc4180_guide.md

 Before committing or accepting a CSV file in this project, verify:

 1. The file is saved as UTF-8 without BOM.
-2. The header row uses the exact column names and order defined in the schema.
+2. The header row uses the exact column names and order defined in the schema (for example, `host_did, consent_ledger_refs, timestamp, neurorights_flags, notes`).
 3. Every data row has the same number of fields as the header.
 4. Any field containing a comma, double quote, or newline is fully enclosed in double quotes.
 5. Any double quote inside a quoted field is escaped as `""`.